Published January 10th, 2017 by Bob Ciura

 That’s because, in addition to its 7.8% yield, the stock is cheap as well.
 Alliance Resource currently trades for a price-to-earnings ratio of 11.

 If the stock were to experience expansion of the price-to-earnings multiple in addition to a 7.8% distribution, investors could easily earn double-digit returns on an annualized basis.
+The company’s high yield makes it a member of the high dividend stocks list.

 However, one can hardly argue with the current valuation multiple.
 Coal is under fire—and not in a good way.